tldr-pages/tldr/pages/linux/ydotool.md

 # ydotool

-> Control keyboard and mouse inputs via commands.
+> Control keyboard and mouse inputs via commands in a way that is display server agnostic.
 > More information: <https://github.com/ReimuNotMoe/ydotool>.

 - Perform a left click input: